kfeldmann/littlewing/README.md

 # Terraflop - Infrastructure Automation

 Terraflop is a simple infrastructure automation tool.
-It can be used to create and manage version controlled infrastructure as if it were software.

-Terraflop supports only AWS at this point.
-It leverages aws-cli, and it litterally can do anything that aws-cli can do.
+Terraflop supports only AWS.
+It leverages aws-cli, and litterally can do anything that aws-cli can do.

 ## How does it work

 To put it simply, Terraflop runs aws-cli commands that you specify in your configuration, and stores the output so that subsequent commands can make use of it.

-That's it.
+For example, imagine you're using aws-cli.
+You create a VPC.
+You create an Internet Gateway.
+Now, to attach the gateway to the VPC you need to remember the ID of each.
+If you want to automate the setup of these items, then your _automation_ needs to be able to remember these IDs.
+Terraflop is designed to do exactly that.

+Here is what that exercise looks like in Terraflop:

+    - aws.ec2.create-vpc.main:
+      - --cidr-block
+      - 10.0.0.0/16

+    - aws.ec2.create-internet-gateway.main: null

+    - aws.ec2.attach-internet-gateway.main:
+      - --internet-gateway-id
+      - ${aws.ec2.create-internet-gateway.main.InternetGateway.InternetGatewayId}
+      - --vpc-id
+      - ${aws.ec2.create-vpc.main.Vpc.VpcId}

-But with this capability, quite a lot can be achieved.
+With this basic capability, quite a lot can be achieved.
 You can use variables (even nested variables) to dynamically name resources, and use aws-cli's full functionality to query, modify, or execute actions in addition to creating resources.